MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Appendix

 \subsection{Models Struggle to Integrate Mixed Modalities}

-To examine how well models can integrate mixed-modality information, we evaluate performance as we vary the proportion of text and image-based action representations.
+While MET-Bench focuses on parallel, multimodal state tracking tasks, in this ablation we seek to understand how well models can reason about mixed-modality updates.
+We evaluate performance as we vary the proportion of text and image-based action representations.
 As shown in Figure~\ref{fig:mix_ratio}, for Chess performance degrades smoothly as the fraction of image actions increases, rather than exhibiting an abrupt collapse.
-However for Shell Game, the opposite is true and mixes of text and image actions are challenging for the model to reason over.
+However, for Shell Game, the mixture of text and image actions is challenging for the model to reason over.